 You’ll see more details about which files are perhaps redundant.
 By default, Easy Duplicate Finder automatically selects the duplicates, supposing that all you want is to trash them.
 But it’s always a good practice to review each item as carefully as you can, just in case of any misoperations.

 The trial version has a limit of removing only 10 duplicate file groups.
 To bust this limit, you need to upgrade to the full version which requires payment.
 Licenses start from $39.95 for one computer.
-The app supports both PC (Windows 10/8/Vista/7/XP, 32 bit or 64 bit) and Mac machines (macOS 10.6 or above, including latest 10.13 High Sierra).
-For more detailed testing and findings, read the review our teammate Adrian wrote a while back.
+The app supports both PC (Windows 10/8/Vista/7/XP, 32 bit or 64 bit) and Mac machines (macOS 10.6 or above).
+For more test findings, read this full review our teammate Adrian wrote a while back.

 The designers of Wise Duplicate Finder made it super easy for users by providing pre-loaded scans: matching file name/size (quick), partial match (slower), exact (slowest), or 0 bytes (empty files).
 The quickest scan of my desktop for duplicates was lightning fast but only produced 5 results.
 I tested the other two out of curiosity.
 Partial match showed me 8 duplicates and exact match (which did a far more thorough, but annoyingly plodding scan — 14 minutes long) resulted in 7 duplicates.